kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-without-a-trace-data-store.md

 npm run with-http-tracer
 ```

-As you can see the `Dockerfile` uses the command above.
+As you can see, the `Dockerfile` uses the command above.

 ```Dockerfile
 FROM node:slim